eth-cscs/PASC_inference/README.md

 # PASC_inference

-HPC C++ library for signal denoising and clustering.
-Based on FEM-H1 regularisation proposed by Illia Horenko et al.
+HPC C++ library for signal denoising and clustering time-series.
+Based on FEM-H1 regularisation proposed by Illia Horenko et al. and supported by "PASC project: Towards the HPC-inference of causality networks from multiscale economical data".

 ## Installation
 - download library